 Additionally, the Authority continuously evaluates refunding opportunities and, when economically beneficial, may refund one or more Series of Senior Bonds and/or Subordinate Obligations.
-See "PLAN OF FINANCE AND ESTIMATED SOURCES AND USES OF FUNDS" for a discussion of the refunding of the Refunded Bonds.
+The Authority is currently reviewing plans to issue one or more series of Additional Subordinate Obligations to refund all or a portion of the Senior Series 2013 Bonds.